geonetwork/core-geonetwork/docs/manual/docs/administrator-guide/managing-users-and-groups/creating-group.md

 - **Description**: This group type is used to manage system-level privileges.
 It cannot own metadata records or have privileges assigned to them.
 - **Use Case**: Designed for administrative purposes where system-level access is required without metadata ownership.
+- **Profiles**: Users are not assigned profiles in System Privilege Groups, since their purpose is to grant system-level privileges to all members.
+Instead, users in these groups are automatically given the Registered User profile behind the scenes.

 ### Group Type and Operations Allowed Matrix